-Terminal operators must take great care to guarantee that the fuel they receive from their suppliers is transferred into the correct AST.
+Similar mixups can occur earlier in the process.
+Terminal operators must take great care that the fuel they receive from their suppliers is transferred into the correct AST.
 There are instances, though they are relatively rare, where fuel cross-contamination in the AST does occur.
-Delivery analyses show that when this does happen it means that about one in every 365,000 fuel-trailer loads will feature contaminated fuel.
-In addition to an incorrect fuel drop, the error can also arise due to a malfunction in the terminal's loading system, or if there is an incomplete cleanout or purge of the loading equipment (hose, elbows, adaptors, etc.).
+Analysis shows that affects about one in every 365,000 fuel-trailer loads.
+In addition to an incorrect fuel drop, the error can also arise due to a malfunction in the terminal's loading system, or if there is an incomplete cleanout or purge of the loading equipment (hose, elbows, adaptors, etc).